perfluous/semtex/README.md

 ## SEMTEX: ROME
 ### CustosMemoriam
 Aims to gather historical data from local sources.
 First from Dutch local sources and later, European sources.
 The plan is to implement a (currently testing) system which will insentanvice historians and hobbyists to transcribe their found documents cheaply and easily.
-Unlike Transkribus, this data will be made public and open-source (if allowed).
+Unlike Transkribus, this data will be made public and open-source.
 This will then be added to vector database (ChromaDB), which will be attached to the CustosMemoriam LLM.
 Once a proper error rate has been achieved, it will be published together with the data source to aid in research for resaerchers, hobbyists, and professionals.
 Here a test with AutoGen will be run in order to test the feasability of a later project.